Most stereotypes tend to be just that; stereotypes.

 Ride sharing is great for a million reasons.
-It’s good for the environment, can help you make new friend, and removes the stress of having to find a park.
+It’s good for the environment, can help you make new friends, and removes the stress of having to find a park.

 “But I don’t know anyone to carpool with you”, you say.

-Liftango is a new ride-sharing exclusively for UON students and staff which aims to match riders with drivers so commuting to uni is easier.
+Liftango is a new ride-sharing app for students and staff which aims to match riders with drivers so commuting to uni is easier.

 The app supports you throughout the entire process and allows you to choose your rides on the days and times best suited to you.
 There are also dedicated parking spots on campus for rideshare users!